Week 1: Genome Analytics

 Please refer to the nextflow lecture for more details on this section.

-Nextflow channels have a much more technical definition, but you may think of them as a way in which nextflow sends data through a workflow.
+Nextflow channels have a much more technical definition, but you may think of them as lists of information that nextflow uses to send data through a workflow.
 Channels are connected to processes through the inputs and outputs of the different steps of the workflow.

 For our purposes, the nextflow channels we create will often follow a similar pattern of containing a set of files associated with a single sample, and associated metadata.
 Our channels will contain the file(s) and accessory information needed for whatever process or tool is being used.
 Often, this accessory information will be sample identifiers, which will be used to name output files or specify options during runtime.